cloudspeech/houdini-talk/short-essay.md

 ```

 That snippet means: place a microfrontend of type dom-loaded here, to
-be started once this place is visible and the big app bundle has
+be started once this part of the web page is visible and the big app bundle has
 loaded.

 Notice how we did not have to define app-loading, but could reuse